ykiu/gql-in-ts/README.md

 ## Using variables

 `gql-in-ts` supports GraphQL variables.
-Variables allow you to compile a query once and use the same query over and over again with different parameters, minimizing the overhead of compiling.
+Variables allow to compile a query once and to reuse it over and over again with different parameters, minimizing the overhead of compiling.

 To define a fragment with variables, declare the names and the types of the variables and pass a callback to `graphql`.
 You can reference the variables from within the callback: